Reduce Your Carbon Footprint

 On April 22, 1970, over one million people flooded the streets of New York, and more across the nation, to show support for environmental protection.
 It was the beginning of a movement that resulted in bipartisan Clean Air and Water legislation and the Environmental Protection Agency.

-In the spring of 2020, our world is suffering from a global health crisis on top of the global warming crisis.
-What can we all do?
-By following the "Stay Home Stay Healthy" order our society is keeping the coronavirus at bay - and it is resulting in noticeably cleaner air and water in many cities!
+In the spring of 2020, our world suffered the first stages of a global health crisis on top of the global warming crisis.
+The "Stay Home Stay Healthy" order resulted in noticeably cleaner air and water in many cities!

 Reducing carbon emissions protects public health by avoiding respiratory problems in humans.
 What’s good for human health is good for the community and the planet!

-We can’t have a big birthday party this year, but we can pledge to do at least one thing to help restore and protect the earth!
+We can’t always have a big Earth Day birthday party but we can pledge to do at least one thing each year to help restore and protect the earth!
 See below for ideas.

 Vehicle emissions are Washington’s largest contributor to air pollution from greenhouse gases.
 Improve your health while avoiding air pollution by walking, biking, or using public transportation to get around!
 Visit the Sequim Bicycle Alliance page for more on cycling in Sequim.